Applications for Spring internships are due November 1.

 Press internships are available to enthusiastic, professional college students or recent college graduates with an interest in politics and media.
 Intern duties include compiling press clips, media monitoring, writing press releases and supporting the daily running of the press office.
-Pennsylvania ties and early morning availability are strongly preferred.
-No stipend is provided, but the internship is available for school credit if approved by the student’s school.

 Legislative internships consist of a combination of legislative and administrative work.
 Intern duties include but are not limited to legislative research, attending briefings and hearings, preparing briefing memos, drafting constituent response letters, checking the front office voicemail, sorting incoming mail, and data entry.
 Interns also handle a variety of miscellaneous projects that surface on a given day.
-No stipend is provided, but the internship is available for school credit if approved by the student’s school.

 All internship applicants must apply through our online application:

 Please be sure to fill out all of the fields completely before submitting.
 If you wish to be considered for an internship in Senator Casey's office, your application must be complete and submitted, along with your resume, by the posted deadline.

 If you have any questions please send an e-mail to firstname.lastname@example.org.